-maintenance.
+Jobs are generated during each phase of solar projects: business development, design and pre-construction, construction and commissioning as well as operations and maintenance.
 Employment is also created in the manufacturing of solar panels.
-It is estimated that an installed capacity of 25 GW in Rajasthan would generate about 3 lakh job-years of employment, depending on the mix of rooftop and ground-based projects.
-These would be a mix of skilled, semi-skilled, and unskilled jobs.
-In addition, if Rajasthan is able to manufacture the modules needed to achieve half the national target, it would create 2 lakh more job-years.48
+It is estimated that an installed capacity of 25GW in Rajasthan would generate about 400,000 job-years of employment, depending on the mix of rooftop and ground-based projects.
+These would be a mix of skilled, semiskilled, and unskilled jobs.
+In addition, if Rajasthan is able to manufacture the modules needed to achieve half the national target, it would create 2.5 lakh more jobs.45

-In total, given Rajasthan's natural advantages in manufacturing, location, and availability of sunlight and land, it should be able to generate as many as 1 lakh jobs over five years in this sector.
+In total, given Rajasthan's natural advantages in manufacturing, location, and availability of sunlight and land, it should be able to generate as many as 6.5 lakh jobs in this sector.

-6.5 Filling vacancies
+Filling vacancies

 As mentioned in section 4.2 above, vacancies for almost 1 lakh state government jobs exist.
-These jobs vary from Anganwadi workers, to workers, to paramedics, to teachers and policemen.
+These jobs vary from Anganwadi workers, to ASHA workers, to paramedics, to teachers and policemen.

-Calculations indicate that filling these can cost about Rs 10,000 crore.
-The details are provided in Appendix A 4.
+Calculations indicate that filling these can cost about Rs 0.1 lakh crore.

-6.6 Fiscal impact
+Fiscal impact

-Projecting the current state government expenditure over the next five years, and assuming reasonable rates of growth, the total expenditure will come to about Rs 11.0 lakh crore.
-The additional expenditure for creating jobs proposed so far will come to Rs 75,000 crore spread over that period.
+Projecting the current state government expenditure over the next ve years, and assuming reasonable rates of growth, the total expenditure will come to about Rs 11.0 lakh crore.
+The additional expenditure for creating jobs proposed so far will come to 1.2 lakh crore spread over that period.
 The fiscal impact can be cushioned by spreading the schemes over a longer period, or reducing the intensity of the implementation (which will also reduce the employment creation).